Chant du départ

-The song was nicknamed "the brother of the Marseillaise" by Republican soldiers.
+The song was nicknamed "the brother of the Marseillaise" by French Republican soldiers.

 The song was first performed on 14 July 1794.
 18,000 copies of the music sheets were immediately printed and distributed to the army.
 Its original title was "Anthem to Liberty"; it was changed to its present title by Robespierre.

 The song is a musical tableau: each of the seven stanzas is sung by a different character or group of characters: